microsoft/solution-accelerator-many-models/05_Additional_Docs/README.md

 In Azure ML Studio, navigate to 'Pipelines' tab.
 Identify the failed pipeline run.
 Click on the failed step (e.g. 'many-models-training').
 On the right hand side click on 'Logs'.

 Under 'azureml-logs' tab, a file called '70_driver_log.txt' provides valuable information of the run.
 This log is a high level overview of the run.
+This file also contains the print statements you put into the Run method in the script.

 In addition to driver log file, stderr_10.0.0.. files provide more details regarding the errors.